ewowi/StarDocs/docs/BasicsStarMod/StandardsAndGuidelines.md

     * Effects have no notion of the type of projection or fixture it is applied to
     * Any projection can be applied to any effect in any fixture, 1D to 3D in any combination
     * Modules are as independent from each other as possible (but they can call each other)
-* Everything is a module, every module is a class
+* Everything is a module, every module is a (singleton) class
 * Code of a module is in the module class
 * Minimize the use of static / global variables.
 Use modules classes to define variables
 * "functional locality": code of a feature is in one place, not in different files etc.